Privacy policy and Google data use

 Public website and inquiries

 The public CitationGraph website exists to explain the product, link to the dashboard, and provide reference material.
-If you join the waitlist, request a demo, or contact the team, the information you submit is used only to respond to that request and continue onboarding or commercial evaluation.
+If you join the waitlist, request access, or contact the team, the information you submit is used only to respond to that request and support follow-up communication.

 Legal bases for processing

-Where a legal basis is required, CitationGraph relies on: (a) pre-contractual steps for waitlist and demo requests; (b) contract performance for GA4 data connected by customers; (c) legitimate interests for product improvement and security monitoring; (d) consent where specifically required by applicable cookie or tracking law.
+Where a legal basis is required, CitationGraph relies on: (a) pre-contractual steps for waitlist and access requests; (b) contract performance for Google reporting data connected by customers; (c) legitimate interests for product improvement and security monitoring; (d) consent where specifically required by applicable cookie or tracking law.
 You may withdraw consent at any time without affecting the lawfulness of processing before withdrawal.

 Cookies and tracking technologies